Our Kitchen Makeover (a more detailed look)

 I was drawn to it and must have had some decorating fairy waving her magic wand over me…

 I have learned that to get the most out of life, you have to take risks…

 Don’t be afraid, I promise you painting the cabinets is not that difficult.
 I am not a professional painter.

-I was in my pj’s standing on a chair when I did most of these.
+I was in my pj’s standing on a chair when I did most of this kitchen makeover.

 I got out the brush, got the paint, put down a drop cloth, and just went for it, and I did not remove the doors.